cppreflect/metapp/LLVM_SETUP.md

 # Setting Up LLVM

 Setting up LLVM can be quite hairy.
-This should guide you through the necessary steps to get LLVM up and running to develop metareflect.
+This should guide you through the necessary steps to get LLVM up and running to develop metapp.

 # Requirements